Young Voices in Heritage™

 Workshop Information: workshops@aceholdsthespace.com

-Direct Contact: Roshani Ramass, Director - Ace Holds The Space Group Ltd
+Direct Contact: Roshani C Ramass, Director - Ace Holds The Space Group Ltd

 These workshops are administered by Alignment Creation Enterprises (our charitable social enterprise arm).
 Organisations interested in this initiative please contact: service@alignmentcreation.enterprises